fw4spl-org/fw4spl-doc/CodingStyle/src/cpp-style.rst

 .. rule :: Constant

-    Constant variables must be written in snake_case but in capitals, and follow the previous rule.
+    Static constant variables must be written in snake_case but in capitals, and follow the previous rule.

     .. code-block :: cpp